baoxingzeng/miniprogram-xmlhttprequest-shim/README.en.md

 > **For Alipay Mini Program developers**: Alipay reserves browser built-in names such as `globalThis`, `window`, `document`, and `XMLHttpRequest` as keywords.
 Using them as import identifiers may prevent the framework from accessing imported content correctly.
 If you encounter import errors, use import aliasing as a workaround, e.g., `import { XMLHttpRequest as myXMLHttpRequest } from "..."`.

-### TextMode <!-- omit in toc -->
+## TextMode

-Some mini program platforms (e.g., earlier versions of Baidu Smart Mini Programs) do not support sending `ArrayBuffer` via their `request` API.
+Some mini program platforms (e.g., earlier versions of Baidu Smart Mini Program) do not support sending `ArrayBuffer` via their `request` API.
 This can prevent binary bodies such as `Blob` and `FormData` from being uploaded.
-You can call `setTextMode(true)` to force all request data to be sent as text:
+You can call `setTextMode(true)` to force all request data to be sent as strings:

 ```javascript
 import { setTextMode } from "miniprogram-xmlhttprequest-shim";